-- survivor-centered services for GBV survivors and at-risk groups, awareness raising, and access to life-saving information while strengthening the capacity of GBV actors to deliver quality support. - Target Funding for Humanitarian and Developmental Needs: Ensure availability of funding to ensure stable access and increased quality of GBViE interventions, including emergency preparedness and investigation of gender based crimes, including CRSV and other forms of gender persecution. - Strengthen Capacity of Local Authorities: Work with local women's and LGBTQI+ civil society to establish opportunities for strengthening the capacity of women-led organizations and of women's and LGBTQI+ Rights Organizations, as well as regional and local authorities, to cooperate and jointly deliver quality GBViE responses.
+- Continue and Enhance Funding to Women's and LGBTQI+ Victims' Organizations: Support organizations operating GBV prevention, risk mitigation, and response activities in war-affected Ukraine, maintaining a key focus on continuous and survivor-centered services for GBV survivors and at-risk groups, awareness raising, and access to lifesaving information while strengthening the capacity of GBV actors to deliver quality support. - Target Funding for Humanitarian and Developmental Needs: Ensure availability of funding to ensure stable access and increased quality of GBViE interventions, including emergency preparedness and investigation of gender-based crimes, including CRSV and other forms of gender persecution. - Strengthen Capacity of Local Authorities: Work with local women's and LGBTQI+ civil society to establish opportunities for strengthening the capacity of women-led organizations and of women's and LGBTQI+ Rights Organizations, as well as regional and local authorities, to cooperate and jointly deliver quality GBViE responses.